RahulRaj97/Pluralsight-Clone/README.md

 # Pluralsight-Clone
-Simple Clone of the Pluralsight Sign-In Page in HTML and CSS
+Simple Clone of the Pluralsight Sign-In Page in HTML5 and CSS3